ikh-innovation/roboweldar-weld-seam-detection/docker/README.md

 # Docker Image ReadMe

-The [Dockerfile](Dockerfile) associated with this image can be used to build an image of the 3D reconstruction module that is waiting to receive images from a server and a message to begin the reconstruction.
-When it is finished, it returns the 3D reconstructed model back to the server to be displayed.
+The [Dockerfile](Dockerfile) associated with this image can be used to build an image of the weld seam detection module that is waiting to receive a 3D mesh model of a welding scene from a server and a message to begin the the detection.
+When it is finished, it returns an array of welding paths.

 ## Requirements